quevinrai/python-roman-to-integer/README.md

     ```sh
     git clone https://github.com/quevinrai/python-roman-to-integer.git
     ```
-2. In your IDE, open a terminal and run `main.py`
+2. In your IDE, open a terminal and run the project
     ```sh
     python main.py
     ```